 Sunday, April 26, 2009

-Published in 1998 Barley Wine is one of the last in the Classic Beer Styles Series.
+Published in 1998 Barley Wine: History, Brewing Technique, Recipes is one of the last in the Classic Beer Styles Series (#11 to be precise).
 It was written by Fal Allen and Dick Cantwell two pro-brewers from the Pacific Northwest.
 The book covers the general styles of American and English Barleywine with most of its advice based on the style as a broad term rather than as the specific BJCP styles.